Faculty of Information Technology

 Clayton Second semester 2014 (Day)

 Algorithms are recipes for solving a problem.
 They are fundamental to computer science and software engineering.
 Algorithms are the formal foundation of computer programming but also exist independently of computers as systematic problem-solving procedures.
 This unit introduces algorithmics, the study of algorithms.
 It is not about programming and coding but rather about understanding and analysing algorithms and about algorithmic problem-solving, i.e. the design of systematic problem-solving procedures.
 The unit will not require any knowledge of a programming language and is very hands-on.
 Students will develop algorithms to solve a wide variety of different problems, working individually as well as together in groups and as a class.

-Topics include: what is a computational problem and what is an algorithm; basic control structures; basic data structures; modular algorithm structure; recursion; problem-solving strategies for algorithm development; arguing correctness of an algorithm; arguing termination of an algorithm; understanding the efficiency of an algorithm; and limitations of algorithms.
+Topics include: What is a computational problem and what is an algorithm; basic control structures; basic data structures; modular algorithm structure; recursion; problem-solving strategies for algorithm development; understanding the efficiency of an algorithm; and limitations of algorithms.

 Examination (3 hours): 60%; In-semester assessment: 40%

 Minimum total expected workload equals 12 hours per week comprising: